-The audited business must propose corrective actions with implementation deadlines to the auditor for C and D evaluations.
-Corrective measures are to be agreed individually and appropriately in terms of both substance and time.
-Corrective actions implemented after or during the audit do not change the evaluation of the criterion.
+Corrective actions are to be agreed upon individually and in a manner that is appropriate in both factual and temporal terms.
+Corrective actions implemented after or during the audit do not change the assessment of the requirement.

 Corrective actions report